BlueprintKansas/ksvotes.org/README.md

   # NVRIS_URL={{https://full-url-to-nvris-instance-no-trailing-slash.com}}
   # TEST_CLERK_EMAIL={{override the Clerk.email value for the TEST County}}
   # EMAIL_FROM={{override the From email header in all email}}
-  # SEND_EMAIL=true # default is not to send actual email unless this is present
+  # Default is not to send actual email unless SEND_EMAIL is set
+  # SEND_EMAIL=true
-  SESSION_TTL=10  # number of minutes before idle session expires
+  # Number of minutes before idle session expires.
+Default is 10.
+  SESSION_TTL=10
   ```

 ### Migrate Database